frappe/manual_erpnext_com/manual_erpnext_com/www/contents/accounts/setup/cost-center.md

 Companies, you can create Cost Centers for each Company and manage it separately.

-To understand chart of cost centers in detail visit [Accounting Knowledge .](/contents/accounts/introduction-to-accounting)

 Chart of Cost Centers

 To setup your Chart of Cost Centers go to: